Wallowing: Domestic pigs

 Pigs lack functional sweat glands and are almost incapable of panting.
 To thermoregulate, they rely on wallowing in water or mud to cool the body.
 Adult pigs under natural or free-range conditions can often be seen to wallow when air temperature exceeds 20 °C. Mud is the preferred substrate; after wallowing, the wet mud provides a cooling, and probably protecting, layer on the body.
 When pigs enter a wallow, they normally dig and root in the mud before entering with the fore-body first.
 They then wriggle the body back and forth, and rub their faces in the mud so all of the body surface is covered.
 Before they leave the wallow, they often shake their heads and body, often finishing with rubbing against a tree or a stone next to the wallow.
-When indoors and hot, domestic pigs often attempt to wallow on wet floor surfaces and in the dunging areas.

 Although temperature regulation seems to be the main motivation for wallowing in pigs, they will still wallow in colder weather.
-While many have suggested that pigs wallow in mud because of a lack of sweat glands, pigs and other wallowing animals may have not evolved functional sweat glands because wallowing was a part of their behavioural repertoire.

-Pigs are genetically related to animals such as hippopotamus and whales.
+While many have suggested that pigs wallow in mud because of a lack of sweat glands, others suggest the causation flows the other direction - that pigs and other wallowing animals may have not evolved functional sweat glands because wallowing was already a part of their behavioural repertoire.
+Pigs are genetically related to animals such as hippopotamuses and whales.
 It has been argued that wallowing behaviour and the desire to be in shallow, murky water could have been a step to the evolution of whales and other marine mammals from land-dwelling mammals.

+In intensive pig farming, pigs are generally kept indoors on slatted concrete floors and in close quarters, as concrete is easier to wash.
+Some 21st-century pig barns use misters for thermoregulation, where droplets of water are sprayed from the ceiling to lower temperatures.
+If it becomes too hot, pigs will attempt to wallow on wet floor surfaces and, if nothing else is available, the slurry area with feces and urine that did not fall through the slats.
+This is out of character for pigs in the wild, as clean mud is preferred, and is only done due to the lack of other options.
+Animal welfare concerns have been raised on this, as it seems wallowing is an activity that may be "hard-wired" into pig behaviour as something they enjoy, yet pigs in industrial systems only have a hard concrete floor and little space to work with, largely denying them the ability to wallow.